 الجواب بعون الملک الوھاب اللھم ھدایۃ الحق والصواب

-In fact, in order to win over hearts, The Prophet (upon him be peace and blessings) himself accepted the invitation of a disbeliever.
+In fact, in order to win over hearts, the Noble Prophet (upon him be peace and blessings) himself accepted the invitation of a disbeliever.

-On the authority of Sayyidunā Anas (may Allāh be pleased with him), “a Jew invited the Prophet (upon him be peace and blessings) to [eat] some barley bread and old oil, so he (upon him be peace and blessings) accepted”
+“It is narrated on the authority of Sayyidunā Anas (may Allāh be pleased with him) that, ‘A Jew invited the Noble Prophet (upon him be peace and blessings) to [eat] some barley bread and old oil, so he (upon him be peace and blessings) accepted.’”

 It is the practice of the noble scholars that they issue the verdict of purity and lawfulness [of a thing] even based upon the slightest possibility [of purity].
 Whereas, they do not give the ruling of impurity based on slight possibility, even great possibility, then how can the ruling of unlawfulness be given based upon mere assumptions.

 Consider a cow, goat or similar animal, if they were to fall into a well and come back out alive, we would certainly consider that well to be pure, even though nobody can say with certainty that its thighs are free from urine splashes, however, the scholars state that there is a possibility that it could have entered a large body of water prior to falling into the water [of that well], therefore its body would have been washed and become clean.
 Hence, if there is a possibility of purity, the verdict of impurity will not be given.
 Just as it is stated in Radd al-Muhtār,